hrai/auto-capitalise-sentence/README.md

 # auto-capitalise-extension
-Firefox add-on to automatically capitalise the first letter of a sentence while typing.
+Firefox/Microsoft Edge Chromium add-on to automatically capitalise the first letter of a sentence while typing.

 ## Tools used
 * npm